Ninja (film): Plot

 At a construction site, Masazuka releases Namiko once the "Yoroi Bitsu" is lowered from a crane, only to discover the chest empty.
 The two men prepare for a final showdown, but members of The Ring stage an ambush under Temple's orders to kill the trio.
 Together, Casey, Namiko and Masazuka beat the thugs.
 Masazuka uses a blowgun to shoot a poison dart at Namiko and taunts Casey with the antidote bottle.
 However, Masazuka drops the bottle, forcing Casey into a fit of rage.
 As an NYPD helicopter flashes its spotlight on the fight, Masazuka uses a ninjutsu technique to blind Casey with the reflections from his katana and disappears in front of him.
 Casey uses his instincts to counter-attack and impales Masazuka from behind.
 Casey is saddened that he is unable to save Namiko.
 However, upon remembering his sensei's teachings of a ninja's katana possessing the power to both kill and heal, and discovers the antidote inside the handle of his katana.
 Within seconds, the antidote neutralizes the poison as Namiko awakens.
 Before they leave, Casey decapitates Masazuka.

-The next morning, Traxler informs Casey and Namiko that Temple Industries has been arrested and The Ring has been smashed.
+The next morning, Traxler informs Casey and Namiko that Temple has been arrested and The Ring has been smashed.
 He gives them their passports and tells them to leave New York City for good.
 The couple return to Japan to pay homage to their late sensei and continue running their dojo.